After player backlash, video game companies are quietly scrapping their NFT plans

 — AGGRO CRAB (@AggroCrabGames) January 31, 2022

-Just one day prior, Team17 had trumpeted a partnership with Reality Gaming Group for MetaWorms, to create NFTs that would give fans “the chance to own a unique piece of video game memorabilia.”
-Fans hated it – and so did business partners.
-Aggro Crab Games and Playtonic Games, which have used Team17 as a publisher for their games in the past, proclaimed they would no longer work with the company because of the decision.
+Only one day prior, Team17 had trumpeted a partnership with Reality Gaming Group for MetaWorms, to create NFTs that would give fans “the chance to own a unique piece of video game memorabilia.”
+Fans hated it—and so did business partners Aggro Crab Games and Playtonic Games, which have used Team17 as a publisher for their games in the past, proclaiming they would no longer work with the company because of the decision.

 — Playtonic (@PlaytonicGames) February 1, 2022

 It’s not just studios backing away.
-Voice actor Troy Baker, who helped bring The Last of Us and BioShock Infinite to life, had planned on launching an NFT line with VoiceverseNFT, a company which uses software to create and sell AI voiceovers.
-Seemingly anticipating possible objections, Baker said alongside the announcement “You can hate.
+Voice actor Troy Baker, who helped bring The Last of Us and BioShock Infinite to life, had planned on launching an NFT line with VoiceverseNFT, a company that uses software to create and sell AI voiceovers.
+Seemingly anticipating possible objections, Baker said alongside the announcement, “You can hate.
 Or you can create.
 What’ll it be?”

 On Monday, he was forced to eat those words.